 Base Excision Repair (BER)

-BER is responsible for repairing small but highly mutagenic DNA lesions that are a significant threat to genomic fidelity and stability.
+BER is a highly conserved mechanism, spanning from bacteria to human, responsible for repairing small but highly mutagenic DNA lesions that are a significant threat to genomic fidelity and stability.
 These DNA lesions can be caused by ionizing radiation as well as endogenous mutagens generated from metabolic events such as oxidation, methylation, deamination, or spontaneous loss of a DNA base pair.
-The BER pathway is initiated by one of eleven DNA glycosylases which removes the damaged base.
-Following base excision, a different set of proteins fill the exposed gap with a single base (short-patch pathway) or multiple bases (long-patch pathway).
+The BER pathway is initiated by one of eleven DNA glycosylases, each with specificity for distinct types of DNA damage.
+These enzymes remove the damaged base resulting in abasic (apurinic/apyrimidinic) sites, also known as AP sites.
+Following base excision, a repair process involving DNA polymerases and DNA ligases will play a crucial role, filling the exposed gap with a single base (short-patch pathway) or multiple bases (long-patch pathway).

 Nucleotide Excision Repair (NER)

 NER is perhaps the most flexible mechanism in terms of the diversity of lesions that are recognized and repaired.
-The most significant of these lesions are pyrimidine dimers induced by UV light (cyclobutane pyrimidine dimers and 6-4 photoproducts), and other NER substrates include bulky chemical adducts, DNA intra-strand crosslinks, and some forms of oxidative damage.
+The most significant of these lesions are pyrimidine dimers induced by UV light and other NER substrates include bulky chemical adducts, DNA intra-strand crosslinks, and some forms of oxidative damage.
 These types of lesions cause both a helical distortion of the DNA duplex and a modification of the DNA chemistry, both of which are hallmark features recognized by NER.

 NER is a complex multi-step process involving a large network of more than 30 proteins.
-Beginning with recognition of the damaged base, the DNA duplex is then unwound, and the damaged base(s) is removed by an excision repair complex which is then filled in and ligated.
+Initiated by recognition of the damaged base, the DNA duplex is then unwound, and the damaged base(s) is removed by an excision repair complex which is then filled in and ligated.

 DNA Mismatch Repair (MMR)

 Defects in this pathway result in a "mutator" cellular phenotype characterized by elevated frequencies in spontaneous mutations and increased microsatellite instability (MSI).
-Mutations in several human MMR genes cause a predisposition to hereditary nonpolyposis colorectal carcinoma (HNPCC), as well as a variety of sporadic tumors that display MSI.
+Mutations in several human MMR genes cause a predisposition to hereditary nonpolyposis colorectal carcinoma (HNPCC), resistance to certain chemotherapy drugs as well as a variety of sporadic tumors that display MSI.

 Double-Strand Break (DSB) Repair

 DSBs are highly toxic genetic lesions that pose a serious threat to cellular homeostasis since they can affect transcription, replication, and chromosome segregation.
-DSBs are caused by a variety of exogenous factors, such as ionizing radiation and certain genotoxic chemicals, and endogenous factors, such as reactive oxygen species, replication of single-stranded DNA breaks, and mechanical stress on the chromosomes.
+DSBs are caused by a variety of exogenous and endogenous factors, such as ionizing radiation, certain genotoxic chemicals, and reactive oxygen species.

-DSBs differ from most other types of DNA lesions mostly because they affect both strands of the DNA and therefore prevent use of the complementary strand as a template for repair (i.e. BER, NER, and MMR).
-Failure to repair DSBs can result in devastating chromosomal instabilities that can lead to dysregulated gene expression and increased risk of carcinogenesis.
+DSBs differ from most other types of DNA lesions mostly because they affect both strands of the DNA and therefore prevent use of the complementary strand as a template for repair.
+Failure to repair DSBs can result in devastating chromosomal instabilities that can lead to dysregulated gene expression, chromosomal translocations and increased risk of carcinogenesis.

-Cells have evolved two distinct pathways of DSB repair: homologous recombination (HR), and non-homologous end joining (NHEJ).
+Cells have evolved into 4 distinct pathways of DSB repair: homologous recombination (HR), non-homologous end joining (NHEJ), alternative end-joining (alt-EJ) and single-strand annealing (SSA) but HR and NHEJ are the two most important.
 While a cell may opt to use either of these pathways to repair DSBs, the exact details of why a cell chooses one pathway over another remains unknown.
 Selection appears to be influenced by the cell cycle stage at the time the damage was acquired.

-Unlike HR, NHEJ does not require a DNA template (sister chromatid) for repair.
-Instead, NHEJ operates by modifying the free ends of DNA located on either side of the break by using various nucleases so that the ends become compatible (i.e. 3’-hydroxyl and a 5’-phosphate), followed by ligation with the enzyme DNA ligase 4.
+Unlike HR, NHEJ does not require a homologous DNA template for repairing DSBs.
+Instead, NHEJ operates by modifying the free ends of DNA located on either side of the break by using various nucleases so that the ends become compatible followed by ligation with the enzyme DNA ligase 4.
 In contrast to HR, NHEJ is a relatively quick but intrinsically error-prone process, and its excessive use can lead to gene rearrangements, deletions, and mutations, all of which can cause post-replicative cells to be more vulnerable to DSBs.

 DNA damage sensor proteins and DNA damage signaling proteins can both be targeted with a range of anticancer agents.